openKolibri/klais-16/readme.md

 The UART is initialized on boot and the recieve interrupt is enabled.
 When a new character has been read in the receive buffer, the interrupt fires.

 ##### RX
 Based on the recieve mode the new data is loaded into the recieve buffer.
-The number of consequtive bytes read is dependent on the modethat is set.
-A mode byte recieved after mode has been reset will change the mode as well.
-The transmit interupt is fired when a new byte is recived and the buffer is full depending on the current recieve mode.
+A number of consecutive bytes read is dependent on the mode that is set.
+A mode byte received after mode has been reset will change the mode as well.
+The transmit interrupt is fired when a new byte is received and the buffer is full, depending on the current receive mode.

 ##### TX
-The first byte is sent by the interupt trigger.
-Depending on the transmit mode, the interupts continue to fire stepping down through the buffer, until it is empty, outputting the data in the same format as it was recieved.
+The first byte is sent by the interrupt trigger.
+Depending on the transmit mode, the interrupts continue to fire, stepping down through the buffer until it is empty, outputting the data in the same order as it was received.

 #### Brightness
 There are nine brightness levels including blanking.
-They are accessed with sending the bringess?? mode selector followed by the brightness code.
+They are accessed with sending the brightness mode selector followed by the brightness code.

 | Level | Code (HEX) | Code (DEC) |
 | -----:| ---------- | ----------:|